 The runs are based on the “hare and hounds” or paper-chase, popular in England in the mid-1800’s. a designated team of “hares’ set the run by marking a trail with cut or shredded paper and chalk powder.
 The pack follows the trail at a respectful distance and when seeing a marker shouts of “On On immediately echo through the air.
 Hares are expected to mislead the pack by tricking them into following false trails, slow down the front runners by having checks and back check as to encourage those with a slower pace to emerge at the front of the pack.

 Hashing is a very social activity (recreational, cross-country running for fun and drinking for joy) The primary goal to have good exercise together, socialise and to have a few beers or softies after the run along with plenty of laughs.

-The runs are followed by a circle (post-run celebrations) with various announcements and for those who are ‘honoured’ or punished with a mug of beer (or soft drink) which they have to drink or is worn (poured on their heads) while a song is sung for them by the other hashers.
+The runs are followed by a circle (post-run celebrations) with various announcements and for those who are ‘honoured’ or punished with a mug of liquid refreshment which they have to drink or is worn (poured on their heads) while a song is sung for them by the other hashers.

 The meet is brought to an end by announcing the location of a close by restaurant where members will meet for dinner and more fun.
-At the On On, everyone is expected to pay his-her own food and drinks (at a very reasonable rate, usually about RM 20 to RM 25).
-The mob disperses after dinner unless a triple On is announced - more fun at a local pub.
+At the On On, everyone is expected to pay his-her own food and drinks (at a very reasonable rate, usually between RM 20 and RM 30).
+The mob disperses after dinner unless a triple On is announced - more fun at a local venue.